paxel/capnproto-java/README.md

 Improvements that have been introduced here:

 ## TAG 2.0.0-rc003
-copying data from Reader to Builder is now bulked for bigger data. setWithCaveats for StructListBuilder (merged from upstream)
+Inject an Allocator into SessionBuilder to manage Memory (merged from upstream) copying data from Reader to Builder is now bulked for bigger data. setWithCaveats for StructListBuilder (merged from upstream)
 ```java